CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 And that's all there is!
 We are now left alone to figure out where those three flags are 🤔 !

-Let's see what kind of background knowledge is needed for solving this CTF.
+There are a lot of concepts involved in this CTF room, so let's see what kind of background knowledge is needed for solving it.

 ### 2.1 Cross-site Scripting (XSS)